-- 1. The extent to which vehicle access to each site is designed to: - a.
-Avoid or mitigate traffic and associated noise impacts upon any surrounding residential and recreational uses; and - b.
+- 1. The extent to which vehicle access to each site is designed to: - Avoid or mitigate traffic and associated noise impacts upon any surrounding residential and recreational uses; and - b.
 Take advantage of any existing vehicle access where this is practicable. - 2.
 The extent to which the subdivision pattern encourages a vibrant and varied retail environment within the Oneroa and Ostend villages.

-12.12.4 Specific assessment criteria for comprehensive development at Thompsons Point (rural 2)
+12.12.4 Specific assessment criteria for subdivisions within rural 2 including comprehensive development at Thompsons Point (rural 2)